 Scope definition is crucial for ISO 27001 and PCI DSS.
-Any mistakes on this stage can lead to excessive implementation and maintenance works or to wrong outcomes of certification.
-In addition, we perform initial prioritization of tasks, to allow gaining the most of real security as soon as possible.
+Any mistakes on this stage can lead to excessive implementation and maintenance works or to problems with the certification.
+In addition, we perform initial prioritization of tasks, to allow you to get the most important security measures as soon as possible.

 We perform this stage for you free of charge.
-When you understand that you are interested in working with us further, we send you a commercial offer and sign a service agreement.
+When you are sure that you are interested in working with us further, we will send you a commercial offer and sign a service agreement.

 Initial audit, gap analysis and detailed project planning

-We carry out this stage usually during 2 to 5 weeks, depending on the approved scope.
-During the initial audit, we interview the customer’s employees, verify documents, assess physical security and perimeter, etc.
+We carry out this stage usually within 2 to 5 weeks, depending on the approved scope.
+During the initial audit, we interview the customer’s employees, verify documents, assess physical security and the perimeter, etc.

-This stage includes analysis of the initial or current state of the processes and information security management controls, business processes and technological processes; analysis of the physical security of the premises, personnel, IT infrastructure, etc. The outcome of this stage is a report on initial audit, gap analysis and detailed schedule for the implementation of the ISO 27001 ISMS or PCI DSS controls.
+This stage includes analysis of the initial or current state of the processes and information security management controls, business processes and technological processes; analysis of the physical security of the premises, personnel, IT infrastructure, etc. The outcome of this stage is an initial audit report, gap analysis and a detailed schedule for the implementation of the ISO 27001 ISMS or PCI DSS controls.

 The implementation plan takes into account the customer’s capability to perform part of the project tasks.